protectai/modelscan/README.md

 ![ModelScan Banner](https://github.com/protectai/modelscan/raw/main/imgs/PAI-ModelScan-banner-080323-space.png)
 # ModelScan: Protection Against Model Serialization Attacks
-Models are shared publicly over the internet, within teams, and are increasingly used to make critical decisions.
+Machine Learning (ML) models are shared publicly over the internet and within teams, and are increasingly used to make critical decisions.
 Despite this, models are not scanned with the rigor of a PDF file in your inbox.

 This needs to change, and proper tooling is the first step.

 ![ModelScan Preview](https://github.com/protectai/modelscan/raw/main/imgs/modelscan_hf_demo.gif)

-ModelScan is open source project that scans models to determine if they contain unsafe code.
+ModelScan is an open source project that scans models to determine if they contain unsafe code.
 It is the first model scanning tool to support multiple model formats.
 ModelScan currently supports: H5, Pickle, and SavedModel formats.
 This protects you when using PyTorch, TensorFlow, Keras, Sklearn, XGBoost, with more on the way.